MetOffice/CDDS/docs/developer_documentation/development_workflow.md

     This documentation is currently under construction and may not be up to date.

-## Create a Jira Issue
+## Create a Github Issue

-Each change should be described in a Jira issue.
+Each change should be described in a Github issue.
 Before submitting an issue, make sure that the issue explains the purpose of the changes and what changes should be done.
 New issues should be created in the backlog and marked as <to-review>.
 The team will look each week at the new created issues.
 A issue will be put into a sprint if everyone of the team understand what to do for the issue and all information are provided to proceed the issue.